 - Frustration/anger.
 Student athletes who miss time due to injury can sometimes experience spikes in frustration and anger, and this is often related to fear of the unknown.
 How long will I miss time?
 Will I lose my starting spot?
 Are all my potential college scholarship opportunities going to be gone forever?
 Not knowing the answers to these questions can lead to mental health issues and poor coping, and it is not uncommon to see otherwise calm individuals become short, disrespectful, sarcastic, or even deliberately rude to others while dealing with their own inner pain.

 - Poor coping.
 How people cope with stress varies dramatically, and this is no different when it comes to kids and how they deal with their sport injuries.
 It is important to note that often when we are stressed we look for various “mental breaks,” or time-outs from thinking about the challenges in front of us.
-Unfortunately, drinking and using drugs provide these escapes, even if they aren’t healthy methods for dealing with stress.
+Unfortunately, drinking and using drugs provide these escapes, even if they are clearly not healthy methods for dealing with stress.

 If you are a sports parent and notice some of the signs I discuss in this article, try and see if you can sit down with your child and talk openly about the troubling signs you have witnessed.
 Be calm, listen closely, provide support, and most of all try an empathize with what your child is experiencing.
 This is also a good time to help normalize what your child is experiencing, and even discuss professional mental health options as a route many athletes pursue when dealing with an injury.
 What parents shouldn’t do is assume this is no big deal, ignore warning signs, or add to the stress by expecting a fast recovery when it’s obvious time is needed to fully heal.